 On the front, Samsung has slimmed down the bezels a little, but the overall look of an edge-to-edge display with a hole-punch cutout for the front-facing camera remains.
 The S21 and S21+ have a flat display, while the S21 Ultra has curved edges like prior Galaxy S models.

 Speaking of the display, it’s a doozy.
 On the Galaxy S21, there’s a 6.2-inch display, while the Galaxy S21+ sports a 6.7-inch display.
 The Galaxy S21 Ultra has the largest, coming in at 6.8 inches, and it’s actually an all-new kind of OLED display that’s more power-efficient than previous displays.
 All three devices support HDR10+.
-The Galaxy S21+ and the Galaxy S21 Ultra both offer glass backs, however the standard Galaxy S21 has the same plastic back as the Galaxy S20 FE.
+The Galaxy S21+ and the Galaxy S21 Ultra both offer glass backs, but the standard Galaxy S21 has the same plastic back as the Galaxy S20 FE.
 Of course, for those who slap a case onto their phone, that won’t really matter.
 For those who don’t though, be careful — we have firsthand experience dropping a glass Galaxy S21 Ultra, and it didn’t go great.
 Jerry Rig Everything also recently put the Galaxy S21 Ultra to the durability test.

-Perhaps controversially, the Galaxy S21 and S21+ offer a 1,080p resolution, which is a step down from the standard S20, which had a 1,440p resolution — though on the S20, you had to drop to a 60Hz refresh rate to get it.
-The Galaxy S21 and S21+ have an adaptive refresh rate, which can move between 48Hz and 120Hz — which honestly is an improvement overall.
-We tend to agree that a high refresh rate is more impactful than a high resolution, but at least some fans haven’t appreciated the switch.
+Perhaps controversially, the Galaxy S21 and S21+ offer a 1,080p resolution, which is a step down from the standard S20 that had a 1,440p resolution — though, on the S20, you had to drop to a 60Hz refresh rate to get it.
+The Galaxy S21 and S21+ have an adaptive refresh rate, which can move between 48Hz and 120Hz — which is an improvement overall.
+We tend to feel that a high refresh rate is more impactful than a high resolution, but at least some fans haven’t appreciated the switch.

 The Galaxy S21 Ultra offers the best of both worlds.
-It has a 1,440p resolution, and the adaptive refresh rate is stepped up to range from 10Hz to 120Hz, which looks even better and saves on power usage.
+It has a 1440p resolution, and the adaptive refresh rate — and one that is stepped up to a range of 10Hz to 120Hz, which looks even better and saves on power usage.
 As soon as you see it, it’s clear thehas among the best displays on a smartphone.